espruino/EspruinoDocs/info/Compilation.md

 }
 ```

-If you want extremely fast IO, you can take advantage of `peek32` and `poke32` to access the registers directly.
-For example the following code will produce a roughly 8Mhz square wave:
+If you want extremely fast IO, you can take advantage of `peek32` and `poke32` to access the registers directly - however which registers you write to depends on the chip you're running Espruino on.
+For example the following code will produce a roughly 8Mhz square wave on an STM32F4 (Espruino [[Pico]]):

 ```
 function toggler() {